codeforamerica/clientcommfaq/README.md

 ## How does ClientComm work?

-ClientComm allows you to send text messages to your clients, right from your computer.
-It runs in your web browser, so you can use it from any computer or smart phone.
+ClientComm allows you to send and receive text messages with your clients, right from your computer.
+It runs in your web browser, so you can use it from any computer or smartphone.
 Clients receive your messages on their phones, like any normal text.
-Clients respond on their phones, you recieve their messages in ClientComm.
+Clients respond on their phones, you receive their messages in ClientComm.

 ## How do I send a message to multiple clients at once?